- Purchase the complete Expat Arrivals Portugal Guide (PDF)

 Before expats make their move to the country, it's important to make sure they have the correct paperwork in order and have obtained the correct visa for Portugal, if necessary.
-As Portugal is an EU-member state, citizens of other EU states can travel to the country with only their passport.
+As Portugal is an EU member state, citizens of other EU states can travel to the country with only their passports.

 Although EU citizens are entitled to live and work in Portugal without a visa, there are still some documents which will be required to obtain the necessary residence permit.
 Residency permits are necessary for any stay longer than six months and can also be used as proof of residence for administrative tasks.

 Types of visas for Portugal

 Portugal is a signatory to the Schengen Agreement.
 Nationals of countries also signatory to the agreement don't need to apply for a tourist visa prior to arrival.
 Citizens of some countries such as the USA, Australia and New Zealand are also entitled to stay in Portugal for up to 90 days without a visa.

 As Portugal is part of the Schengen territory, once a person is granted this visa, they can visit multiple destinations that are signatories to the agreement.
 Those who plan on travelling to several Schengen countries should make their application at the consulate of the country in which they plan to spend the most time.